Toronto City Hall: Construction

 The time capsule for City Hall was placed in a large ceremony on November 7, 1962.
 Mayor Phillips, on his 70th birthday, dropped the 2 ft steel capsule into a foundation column.
 Bishop Francis Marroco, Reverend James R. Mutchmor, and Rabbi Stuart E. Rosenberg all said prayers, a Salvation Army band provided music, and fireworks ended the half-hour ceremony.
-It contains municipal handbooks, coins dating to the incorporation of Toronto, postage stamps, the city's old and new coat of arms, microfilms of the city's three newspapers, a map of the city, and photographs of the city's reception for Queen Elizabeth II and Prince Phillip held in 1959.
+It contains municipal handbooks, coins dating to the incorporation of Toronto, postage stamps, the city's old and new coat of arms, microfilms of the city's three newspapers, a map of the city, and photographs of the city's reception for Queen Elizabeth II and Prince Philip held in 1959.

 The project experienced several delays during construction.
 Anglin Norcross received its drawings late from the architects.
 This delay alone meant the city could not receive Queen Elizabeth at the new City Hall in the summer of 1964.
 Indecision about the location of the cafeteria led to another delay.
 Some councillors advocated for an east tower rooftop location, while others did not want to spend the additional money.
 Finally, the city approved the addition of a basement cafeteria.
 By July 1962, Revell and Parkin had not yet set up a site office, leaving the general contractor with a long period without any progress.
 By October 1962, the project was eight weeks behind schedule, with both towers not having risen above grade.
 In March 1963, city council voted to stop payments to the contractor and prohibit further design changes; structural work was five months behind schedule, and mechanical work even longer.
 The city also kept open the option of a rooftop restaurant well into 1963.
 The plan to open the City Hall for occupancy in the summer of 1964 was dropped.